Iliza Shlesinger: Career

-After graduating from college, Shlesinger moved to Los Angeles to pursue stand-up comedy.
-She was one of the most popular members of the Whiteboy Comedy group of standup comedians in Los Angeles, which brought her to the stage at The Improv in Hollywood.
+Shlesinger performed with the ComedySportz Dallas, and after graduating from Emerson, moved to Los Angeles to pursue stand-up comedy.
+She was one of the most popular members of a group of standup comedians in Los Angeles, whiteboy comedy, which brought her to the stage at The Improv in Hollywood for the "Last Comic Standing" competition.

-In 2007, Shlesinger won Myspace's So You Think You're Funny contest and has been featured as the G4 network's Myspace Girl of the Week.
-Her television credits include E!
-Network's Forbes Celebrity 100, TV Guide's America's Next Top Producer, Comedy Central Presents Season 14 Episode 18, John Oliver's New York Stand Up Show, Byron Allen's Comics Unleashed, and History Channel's History of a Joke.
-She has written for Heavy.com and had her own show on GOTV's mobile network.

-In 2008, Shlesinger became the first woman, and the youngest, winner of NBC's Last Comic Standing, in the series' sixth season.
+In 2007, Shlesinger won Myspace's So You Think You're Funny contest, and was featured as the G4 network's Myspace Girl of the Week.
+In 2008, she became the first woman, and the youngest, winner of NBC's Last Comic Standing, in the series' sixth season.
 She was twice selected by other comedians to compete in the head-to-head eliminations, winning each time.
 She appeared in The Last Comic Standing Tour.

 Shlesinger worked with Lewis Black to contribute to Surviving the Holidays, a History Channel holiday special, and narrated the 2009 documentary Imagine It!² The Power of Imagination.
 In 2010, she released an on-demand comedy video, Man Up and Act Like a Lady, and an on-demand comedy album, iliza LIVE, on her website, via The ConneXtion.
 Around the time of these releases, Shlesinger appeared in a business comedy video series for Slate.

 Shlesinger hosted The Weakly News on TheStream.tv from July 2007 to April 2012.
 She also hosted Excused, a syndicated American reality-based dating competition series, which ran from 2011 to 2013.
 She co-starred in the 2013 film Paradise.
-She began a podcast called Truth and Iliza in August 2014.
+As of April 2023, she was continuing an advice podcast called Truth and Iliza, which she began in August 2014.
 Featuring celebrity guests and personal friends, the semi-weekly podcast is a forum for discussing matters which bother her and those on the show, with a punk theme song performed by Being Mean to Pixley.

-Shlesinger was comic co-host of StarTalk Radio Show with Neil DeGrasse Tyson for season 7, episode 12 titled Cosmic Queries: Galactic Grab Bag on May 20, 2016.

-On July 13, 2016, the ABCdigital original short-form digital comedy series Forever 31, which was created by, written by, executive produced by, and starring Shlesinger was released.
+Shlesinger was comic co-host of StarTalk Radio Show with Neil deGrasse Tyson for season 7, episode 12 titled Cosmic Queries: Galactic Grab Bag on May 20, 2016.
+On July 13, 2016, the ABC's streaming service premiered Shlesinger's "new short-form digital comedy series", Forever 31.
+The series was created, written, and executive produced by, and starred Shlesinger.
 A late night show for Shlesinger was placed into development in September 2016 for the cable channel Freeform.
 Truth & Iliza began airing on May 2, 2017, and ran for six episodes.

-On November 7, 2017, Weinstein Books published Shlesinger's book Girl Logic: The Genius and the Absurdity with an introduction by Mayim Bialik.

-In December 2017, it was reported Shlesinger was sued by a man who was denied admission to one of her girls-only shows.
-The initial complaint was dismissed and then refiled as a class action suit.
+In March 2024, through the Auckland High Court in New Zealand, Shlesinger successfully liquidated a New Zealand production company 'Stripe Studios (Comedy)' for a payment that she was owed.
+Stripe Studios (Comedy) is a subsidiary of the larger 'Stripe Media Group' which was owned by British New Zealand producer Alex Breingan.
+The larger company was also put into liquidation, owing large amounts of money to debtors and actors, including David Hasselhoff.